Kentthou/travel_website/README.md

 ## Overview

-Developed as a local test site to get familiar with modern web development techniques.
+Developed as a local test site(used vscode live server) to get familiar with modern web development techniques.
 Features a visually appealing layout with multiple sections, including featured destinations, reviews, and calls-to-action.
 The site follows best practices for responsive design, ensuring a seamless experience across desktops, tablets, and mobile devices.